meghananagaraj91/myRetail/README.md

 ###### __Test the project:__

 Test cases are present on the following directory.
 I have written some test cases for controller class and service  class using mokito.
-I am using mokitoformockdata.
+I am using mokito for mockdata.

 C:\WORK_ENV\workspace\myRetail\src\test\java